 Tripods.
 This is not really an option.
 Any time you want the best quality images, using low ISO settings and deep depth of field, will require a tripod because the thing that will have to give is the shutter speed.
 Also, deliberate very long exposures (see ND filters) will be possible with a tripod.

 Best user practices with a tripod are;

-Always point one leg “down the hill” if used on a slope to avoid accidents.
+Always point one leg “down a hill” if used on a slope to avoid accidents.

 Always test the tripod for stability before putting your camera on it.

-Make sure the legs are at full spread and even.
+Make sure the legs are at full spread and even as possible.

 Avoid using the centre column unless there is no other option.

 Weigh the tripod down or brace it if possible***.